who were ticketed or arrested in Cook, DuPage, or Lake County, Illinois.

 You Can Fight a Statutory Summary Suspension

 After reviewing the police reports and watching the arrest videos, an experienced DUI lawyer may be able to identify ways to challenge the summary suspension.
-It can benefit you and your case if you speak with a DUI attorney shortly after your arrest.
+It can benefit you and your case if you speak with a Chicago DUI attorney shortly after your arrest.
 To challenge a statutory summary suspension, you must request a hearing within 90 days of the arrest.
 Our Chicago DUI defense lawyers can help you take action to preserve your driver’s license.

 Illinois Requires a DUI Evaluation